Yum Yum Sauce: The Making Of An American Condiment

 Maybe not surprisingly, the answer, it appears, is no.

 Nancy Singleton Hachisu, author of three cookbooks on traditional and modern Japanese cuisine, was confused when I first asked her about the sauce.
-She hadn't heard of it being used in Japan, and actually objected to my initial question about hibachi restaurants.
+She hadn't heard of it being used in Japan and actually objected to my initial question about hibachi restaurants.
 "Since hibachi is a traditional charcoal heater for the room," she told me, "I cannot think that Japan would yield information on this topic."

 Once I sent her a description of the sauce, which I called shrimp sauce and she called "basically pink mayo," she told me that there is no evidence of its use in Japanese cuisine.